-5.3.5 Absent students are not counted as part of the cohort of assessed students.

-- 5.3.6 Students who are marked as absent but for whom a test is formally submitted must be counted as assessed.
-TAAs must validate discrepancies, for example where a student was absent for a test, but then completed the test in a catch-up session. - 5.3.7 A student in Year 7 or 9 who is absent for one of the two Numeracy tests (calculator allowed or non-calculator) will be treated as an absent student for that test only. - 5.3.8 The text that will appear on the individual student report for tests for which students are absent will read: Your child was absent from this test and no result has been recorded. - 5.3.9 The text that will appear on the individual student report for Years 7 and 9 Numeracy where students have completed only one of the two test forms will read: Your child does not have a result for one of the two Numeracy tests.
-The result presented here is an estimate of the score your child would have received if both tests had been completed. - 5.3.10 Where a student is absent from all tests it is recommended that an individual student report be issued.
+- 5.3.5 Absent students will not be counted as a part of the cohort of assessed students. - 5.3.6 Students who are marked as absent but for whom a test is formally submitted must be counted as assessed.
+TAAs must validate discrepancies; for example, where a student was absent for a test, but then completed the test in a catch-up session. - 5.3.7 A student in Year 7 or 9 who is absent for one of the two numeracy tests (calculator allowed or non-calculator) will be treated as an absent student for that test only. - 5.3.8 The text that will appear on an individual student report for tests for which students are absent will read: Your child was absent from this test and no result has been recorded. - 5.3.9 The text that will appear on an individual student report for Years 7 and 9 numeracy where students have completed only one of the two test forms will read: Your child does not have a result for one of the two numeracy tests.
+The result presented here is an estimate of the score your child would have received if both tests had been completed. - 5.3.10 Where a student is absent from all tests, it is recommended that an individual student report be issued.